C2.1 Add and subtract monomials with a degree of 1 that involve whole numbers, using tools.

 Knowledge: Monomial With a Degree of 1

-A monomial with a degree of 1 has a variable with an exponent of one.
-For example, the exponent of m for the monomial 2m is 1.
+A monomial with a degree of 1 has only one variable and its exponent is one.
 When the exponent is not shown, it is understood to be one.

 Examples of monomials with a degree of 2 are x2 and xy.
 The reason that xy has a degree of 2 is because both x and y have an exponent of 1.
 The degree of the monomial is determined by the sum of all the exponents of its variables.